Medical Device Prototyping: In-Depth Guide + Examples

 5. Testing and Evaluation

-In large medical companies, the testing and evaluation process can span months, or even years, and often involves a global network of test subjects.
+This process can span months or even years in large medical companies and often involves a global network of test subjects.

-For example, the Vitality Pro undergoes simulated scenarios in which volunteers wear it and the product development team evaluates its accuracy in measuring vital signs (like heart rate and blood pressure).
-Additional tests might assess factors like user comfort, battery life, and data transmission reliability during simulated use.
+For example, the Vitality Pro undergoes simulated scenarios where volunteers wear it while the development team evaluates its accuracy in measuring vital signs, assessing factors like user comfort, battery life, and data transmission reliability during simulated use.

 6. Iterative Refinement